mhpob/FaaSr_workshop/README.md

 ***
 # Workshop Day Activities

+# Complete a pre-workshop survey
+[Click here](https://forms.gle/GyCaMXR5Jjke4tr19) to access the pre-workshop survey.
+Complete "Section 1 pre-survey" and click on Next.
+Please keep this tab open as it will be needed to fill up a post-workshop survey at the end.

 # Start your Rstudio session on Posit Cloud

 [Login with your GitHub account](https://posit.cloud/login), and then [navigate to your Posit workspace](https://posit.cloud/content/yours?sort=name_asc).
 Click on New Project, and select "New RStudio Project".
 This will start RStudio and connect you to it through your browser.